nealbob/nealbob.github.io/about/index.md

 image:
 ---

-I'm an economist working at [ABARES](http://www.agriculture.gov.au/abares).
-I recently completed a Phd at the [ANU](https://crawford.anu.edu.au/people/phd/neal-hughes) with the aid a [Sir Roland Wilson scholarship](http://srwfoundation.anu.edu.au/phd-scholarships/).

-A lot of my [research](../research) has focused on water, particularly water property rights and markets in the context of storage (i.e., large dams).
-Here is my [CV](../images/cv_7.pdf).
-More recently I have been investigating the effects of climate change on Australian farms.
+I'm an economist currently working at [ABARES](http://www.agriculture.gov.au/abares).
+A lot of my [research](../research) has focused on water, climate and agricultural issues.
 ABARES recent water and climate research can be accessed [here](http://www.agriculture.gov.au/abares/water-and-climate).

 I live in Canberra, Australia with my wife Kylie and daughter Elizabeth.